Lizzyfemme/communique/README.md

 # Communiqué

-This is a messaging app created to lean about Angular and TypeScirpt.
+This is a messaging app created to lean about Angular and TypeScript.
 Some of the features include: user authentication, authorization, and pagination.

 ## Screenshot